rishivar/Resnet-18/README.md

 This repo contains our team's submission to the Huawei Challenge on Hack Cambridge 2021 Hackathon ([Problem statement](https://hackcambridge.com/dashboard/challenges)).

 ## Motive
-To utilize Huawei's Mindspore package for performing image classification on edge devices,i.e, minimal computation power.
+To utilize Huawei's Mindspore package for performing image classification on edge devices,i.e, devices with minimal computation power.

 ## What we used
 - CIFAR-10 dataset